-One may question whether asking children to reason about three can really tell us more about the cognitive mechanisms that causal reasoning than asking children to reason about two objects.
-This is because the two situations differ trivially by at most t potential causes.
+One may question whether asking children to reason about three to five objects can really tell us more about the cognitive mechanisms that underpin causal reasoning than asking children to reason about two objects.
+This is because the two situations differ trivially by at most three potential causes.
 However, if Bayesian inference is the cognitive mechanism that underpins BB reasoning, then the difference between these two settings is far from trivial.
 This is because in the two-potential-cause setting, participants need only to determine which of four candidate causal hypotheses generated the observed data.
-In contrast, in the three-four-potential-cause setting, participants need to determine which of eight (in the case of 3 candidate causes)sixteen (in the case of 4 causes) hypotheses is the one that generated the observed data.
-This means that participants must consider as many causal hypotheses in the -potential-cause setting as participants in the two-candidate-cause setting.
+In contrast, in the three-, four-, and five-potential-cause setting, participants need to determine which of eight (in the case of 3 candidate causes), sixteen (in the case of 4 potential causes), or even thirty-two hypotheses (in the case of 5 potential causes) is the one that generated the observed data.
+This means that participants must consider eight times as many causal hypotheses in the five-potential-cause setting as participants in the two-candidate-cause setting.